Fawziyah-H/Hackathon/README.md

 # Digital Inking with Gesture Recognition
-This is a digital inking program for Windowa written in Python.
+This is a digital inking program for Windows written in Python.
 It uses gesture recognition via a webcam to allow in-air inking, and enables pressure sensitivity and depth through hand distance calculations.
 To compile the code into an executable file, please refer to the compilation guide.

 ## USER GUIDE